yeswework/fabrica-dev-kit/README.md

 ## What then? ##

-Instructions on available gulp tasks can be found in the [dev kit readme](https://bitbucket.org/yeswework/yww-wp-dev-kit])
+Instructions on available gulp tasks to run after installation can be found in the [dev kit readme](https://bitbucket.org/yeswework/yww-wp-dev-kit)